codepath/android_guides/Drawables.md

 ![Layer List](http://i.imgur.com/T1BN9tf.png)

-Keep in mind that a [LayerList](http://developer.android.com/guide/topics/resources/drawable-resource.html#LayerList) can also draw images and any other types of drawables.
-You can use this to create more complex drawings and overlay multiple drawables ontop of each other.
+Keep in mind that the items in a [LayerList](http://developer.android.com/guide/topics/resources/drawable-resource.html#LayerList) can also be images or any other type of drawable.
+You can use this to create more complex drawings and overlay multiple drawables on top of each other.
 See more examples within the [official docs](http://developer.android.com/guide/topics/resources/drawable-resource.html#LayerList).

 ### Stretchable Nine-Patch Image